Blockmandoo/Myndrios-Magic-System/classes.md

 Ice + Axes

+- **Description:** The Frostcleaver is a formidable warrior who combines the raw power of axes with the chilling magic of Ice.
+They wield their axes to deliver powerful, freezing blows that can slow, freeze, and shatter enemies.
+Specializing in devastating melee attacks and ice-based crowd control, the Frostcleaver excels at combining brute force with the frigid touch of winter.
+- **Abilities:**
+  - **Froststrike:** The Frostcleaver performs a powerful swing with their axe, coating it in ice and delivering a blow that deals significant damage while freezing the target.
+Enemies hit by this attack are slowed and may become immobilized if struck repeatedly.
+  - **Glacial Cleave:** With a wide, sweeping motion, the Frostcleaver unleashes a wave of ice that extends from their axe.
+This attack deals area-of-effect damage and encases enemies in a layer of frost, reducing their movement speed and attack speed.
+  - **Icy Guard:** The Frostcleaver uses their axe to create a defensive barrier of ice around themselves.
+This shield absorbs incoming damage and provides temporary protection while damaging any enemies that come into close contact.
+  - **Frozen Ground:** The Frostcleaver slams their axe into the ground, causing the area around them to freeze and become slippery.
+Enemies in the affected area are slowed and have reduced mobility, making them easier targets.
+  - **Glacial Rampage:** The ultimate ability, where the Frostcleaver channels their ice magic into a series of rapid, freezing strikes.
+Each swing of the axe releases a burst of frost that damages and freezes enemies in a wide area.
+This rampage creates a chilling storm of ice that deals heavy damage and can freeze even the most resilient foes.
+- **Combat Style:** Frostcleavers are powerful melee fighters who blend the raw impact of their axes with the control and crowd control capabilities of ice magic.
+They excel in close-quarters combat, using their ability to freeze and slow enemies to dominate the battlefield.
+Their combat style emphasizes strong, freezing attacks and the strategic use of ice to control enemy movements.
+- **Regard:** Frostcleavers are respected and feared for their ability to combine the destructive force of their axes with the harshness of winter.
+They are seen as imposing figures who bring both the might of their weapon and the chilling power of ice to the fight.
+Many view them as unstoppable warriors capable of turning the tide of battle with their ice-infused combat skills.

 <!-- Ice + Bows = Frostshot Sniper -->

 ### Frostshot Sniper

 Ice + Bows

+- **Description:** The Frostshot Sniper is a skilled archer who combines the precision of archery with the chilling power of Ice.
+Using specialized frost-infused arrows, they are able to strike from a distance with deadly accuracy, freezing targets and controlling the battlefield from afar.
+The Frostshot Sniper excels in delivering devastating ranged attacks that not only deal damage but also impose the harsh effects of ice on their enemies.
+- **Abilities:**
+  - **Frost Arrow:** The Frostshot Sniper fires an arrow coated in ice that deals damage upon impact and has a chance to freeze the target.
+The freezing effect slows the enemy and can immobilize them if they are hit multiple times.
+  - **Glacial Volley:** The Sniper releases a rapid series of frost arrows, creating a barrage of icy projectiles that deal area-of-effect damage and have a chance to freeze enemies caught in the spread.
+  - **Icy Precision:** By focusing their magic through the bow, the Frostshot Sniper increases the accuracy and damage of their next shot, causing it to explode on impact and deal additional frost damage to enemies in the vicinity.
+  - **Frozen Trap:** The Sniper places a frost-infused trap on the ground that triggers when enemies pass over it.
+The trap releases a burst of ice, dealing damage and freezing any targets caught in its area.
+  - **Glacial Barrage:** The ultimate ability, where the Frostshot Sniper channels their ice magic to fire a powerful volley of frost arrows that create a storm of ice on impact.
+This storm deals massive damage and leaves a lingering field of frost that slows and damages enemies over time.
+- **Combat Style:** Frostshot Snipers are masters of long-range combat, using their frost-infused arrows to strike from a distance and control the battlefield.
+They excel in hit-and-run tactics, using their freezing abilities to impair and slow enemies while dealing substantial damage.
+Their combat style emphasizes precision, crowd control, and maintaining a safe distance from enemies.
+- **Regard:** Frostshot Snipers are highly regarded for their skillful archery and the ability to wield ice magic with deadly accuracy.
+They are seen as elite marksmen who can turn the tide of battle from afar, using their frost-infused arrows to both harm and control enemies.
+Many view them as enigmatic and formidable figures, combining the art of archery with the harshness of ice to dominate their foes.

 <!-- Ice + Clubs = Glacier Basher -->